June 2, 2021

 The ObserVIEW IIR filtering utility can implement the following types of filter operations:

-- Bandpass filter: Perform bandpass filtering in the range f1 to f2 by selecting a high pass filter with corner frequency set to f1 and a low pass filter with corner frequency set to f2.
+- Bandpass filter: Perform bandpass filtering in the range f1 to f2 by selecting a high pass filter with a corner frequency set to f1 and a low pass filter with a corner frequency set to f2

 Types of IIR filters